 (Ph.D., Ohio State University, 1976) is Distinguished Professor of Geography with research interests in Political Geography, International Political Economy, European Urbanization, and Italy.
 Professor Agnew teaches courses in Political and European Geography.
-He is also a Professor in UCLA's Department of Italian and Visiting Professor of Political Geography at Queen's University, Belfast, 2012-14.
+He is also a Professor in UCLA’s Department of Italian and was Visiting Professor of Political Geography at Queen’s University, Belfast, 2012-14.
 Editor-in-Chief, Territory, Politics, Governance.

 B.A.
 (Hons.)
 Geography and Politics, University of Exeter, England, 1970